wiltchamberian/VulkanWrapper/README.md

  simplify the coding a lot.
  The expectation is that the users can call Vulkan with only a few lines of codes of configuration.

+ The project is not finished, it is still on devloping and now it may can't work.

 # Compiler compatibility
 > c++20